 When looking for how to save money, you must plan for the known unknowns.

 Even if you don’t know exactly what will go wrong this year, it’s a fair chance that something will.
-And that is something you can prepare for.
+Prepare for those unexpected costs using sinking funds.

 A sinking fund is a dedicated amount of money set aside for a specific expense, and it’s a great way to save money over the long term.
 You might already have sinking funds set up, with accounts for home repairs, rent etc. Here’s how we can sink more cash into these funds.